A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Theoretical analysis and practical considerations

 \section{Theoretical analysis and practical considerations}

-In this section, we will give some theoretical analysis and practical considerations on the proposed transformation approach, by which we are based on Algorithm 1 to develop a practical and reliable iterative solver for \eqref{equation}.
+In this section, we will give some theoretical analysis and practical considerations on the proposed transformation approach.
+Within the framework of Algorithm 1, we then develop a practical iterative solver for \eqref{equation}.
 To this end, we need to consider several issues.

-First of all, we adapt the definition of column irregular sparse in \cite{Jia13b} to double irregular sparse.
-We declare a column or row is dense if the number of nonzero entries in it exceeds $10p$, where $p=\lfloor \frac{nnz(A)}{n}\rfloor$ is the average number of nonzero entries per column or row of $A$.
-The second issue is which nonzero entries in $A_{dc}$ and $\tilde{A}_{dr}$ should be dropped to generate $\tilde{A}$ and $\hat{A}$, respectively.
-We adopt the same strategy as that in \cite{Jia13b} and retain the diagonal and the $p-1$ nonzero entries nearest to the diagonal in each column of $A_{dc}$, so do $p$ nonzero entries in each row of $\tilde{A}_{dr}$, supposing that all the diagonals of $A$ are nonzero.
+First of all, we adapt the definition of column irregular sparse in \cite{Jia13b} to double irregular sparse: A column or row is claimed to be dense if the number of nonzero entries in it exceeds $10p$ or $10\tilde{p}$, where $p=\lfloor \frac{nnz(A)}{n}\rfloor$ and $\tilde{p} =\lfloor \frac{nnz(\tilde{A})}{n}\rfloor$ are the average numbers of nonzero entries per column of $A$ and that per row of $\tilde{A}$, respectively.
+The second issue is which nonzero entries in $A_{dc}$ and $\tilde{A}_{dr}$ should be dropped to generate $\tilde{A}$ and $\hat{A}$.
+We deal with this issue as follows: Suppose that all the diagonals of $A$ are nonzero.
+We then adopt the same strategy as that in \cite{Jia13b} and retain the diagonal and the $p-1$ or $\tilde{p}-1$ nonzero entries nearest to the diagonal in each column of $A_{dc}$ or each row of $\tilde{A}_{dr}$.

 As we have seen, when transforming the double irregular sparse \eqref{equation} into the double regular sparse ones, we always assume that the column regular sparse $\tilde{A}$ and the double regular sparse $\hat{A}$ are nonsingular.
-Our third issue is: for which classes of matrices $A$, the nonsingularity of $\hat{A}$ is ensured.
-Jia and Zhang \cite{Jia13b} have investigated this problem in some detail for the column regular sparse $\tilde{A}$ and established a number of results, which are directly adapted to our current double regular sparse $\hat{A}$, as Theorem~\ref{the_1} states.
+Our third issue arise naturally: for which classes of matrices $A$, one can ensure the nonsingularity of $\hat{A}$?
+Jia and Zhang \cite{Jia13b} have investigated this problem in some detail for the column regular sparse $\tilde{A}$ and established a number of results, which are directly adapted to our current double regular sparse $\hat{A}$, as Theorem~\ref{the1} and Corollary~\ref{the2} states.

 \begin{theorem} $\hat{A}$ obtained by the above transformation approach is nonsingular for the following classes of matrices:\\ (\rmnum{1}) $A$ is strictly row or column diagonally dominant.\\ (\rmnum{2}) $A$ is irreducibly row or column diagonally dominant.\\ (\rmnum{3}) $A$ is an $M$-matrix.\\ (\rmnum{4}) $A$ is an $H$--matrix. \end{theorem}